vrizo/babel-plugin-transform-typograf/README.md

 ```

 - Translation should be plain otherwise it won’t be processed;
+- But Arrays are supported (used as lists in the main);
-- Functions won’t be processed too.
+- Anyway Functions won’t be processed.

 This is mine very first Babel Plugin so please send an Issue
 if you have any suggestions how to improve this.